nourrosama/Lab2-Requirement-/README.md

 # Lab2-Requirement-
 ## PROJECT OVERVIEW
 This project is a simple web application built using HTML, CSS, and Flask.
-The primary goal is to create a functional application that handles user input via forms, processes the data on the back-end using Flask, and displays the results.
+The primary goal is to create a functional application that handles user input via forms, processes the data on the back end using Flask, and displays the results.

 ## Features
 - **Front-End:**